luisalves05/miudo/README.md

 # ShortenerURL
-ShortenerURL app developed using Python and Django.
+ShortenerURL app developed using Python 3.6.2 and Django 1.11.3.
 Feel free to use it as you want!

 ## Main Page
 ![ShortenerURL Logo](http://i.imgur.com/wtE7yiS.png)